Netflix/OpenVPCal/README.md

 The OCIO config file will be saved in the calibration folder within the exports folder of the project.
 Named Post_Calibration_OpenVPCal.ocio, and contains the calibration transforms as new Displays and Views.
 The OCIO config will embed transforms for each LED wall if multiple walls were calibrated.

-As per the Pre-Calibration config, the OCIO config exported from the calibration will offer color spaces under the OpenVpCal group.
-You can now choose the calibrated LED wall in the Display color spaces under this naming convention:
+As per the Pre-Calibration config, the OCIO config exported from the calibration will offer colour spaces under the OpenVpCal group.
+You can now choose the calibrated LED wall in the Display colour spaces under this naming convention:

 OpenVPCal [WALL_NAME] - [CAMERA NATIVE GAMUT]